M365Bass/SPFxHelper/README.md

 # Motivation

-I built this as I repeatidly do these things every time I start a new project.
-The goal is to have as many 'independent' commands as needed.
+I built this as I repeatedly do these things every time I start a new project.
+The goal is to have as many "independent" commands as needed.